janvt/simple-wireguard/README.md

-Ingress is `UDP 51820` from **your current public IP only**. `up.sh` detects your IP each run and updates the SG rule directly via the AWS CLI (revoke the old, add the current) — so if your Swiss residential IP changed since last time, just running `up.sh` fixes it.
+Ingress is `UDP 51820` from **your current public IP only**. `up.sh` detects your IP each run and updates the SG rule directly via the AWS CLI (revoke the old, add the current) — so if your residential IP changed since last time, just running `up.sh` fixes it.

 If your IP changes *mid-session* the tunnel drops and won't reconnect until you